JosueOb/BOOK-STORE/README.md

 # BOOK-STORE
 Proyecto en PHP para el CRUD de libros
+This a project using PHP.